ardatan/graphql-mesh/website/docs/getting-started/basic-example.md

 After you have tested your new API, you can use it directly in your app in order to fetch data.

-You can use the Mesh `GraphQLScehma` instance to query your data from your application code by using `getMesh` with your configuration object.
+You can use the Mesh `GraphQLSchema` instance to query your data from your application code by using `getMesh` with your configuration object.

 Start by load and parsing your configuration file, and pass it to `getMesh`, this will return for your a modified version of GraphQL's `execute`, so you can use it directly to fetch your data: